Plastics & Composites Engineering

 Advanced Materials Science & Engineering

-Learn about WWU's Advanced materials Science & Engineering Center, an interdisciplinary center that promotes collaborative research for students, industry, and faculty.
+Learn about WWU's Advanced Materials Science & Engineering Center, an interdisciplinary center that promotes collaborative research for students, industry, and faculty.
+AMSEC offers a minor in material science that can be a benefit for PCE students.